JP-Portfolio/SOC-Automation-Lab/README.md

 3. **IOC Enrichment**: Shuffle enriches the Indicators of Compromise (IOCs) using VirusTotal.
 4. **Alert Creation**: Shuffle generates an alert and sends it to TheHive case management system with enriched information.
 5. **Notification**: Shuffle sends an email notification to the SOC Analyst about the incident with major event information.
-6. **User Input**: The SOC Analyst provide the input to perform response action via email.
+6. **User Input**: The SOC Analyst provides the input to perform response action via email.
 7. **Action Execution**: Shuffle instructs the Wazuh Manager to execute a response action, such as terminating a malicious process.

 This process ensures efficient and automated handling of security incidents, from detection to response.

 ### Wazuh and TheHive Configuration

 I am using **DigitalOcean** as a cloud provider to host Wazuh and TheHive.
-I have created two Ubuntu VMs with following specifications:
+I have created two Ubuntu VMs with the following specifications:
 RAM: 8GB+<br>
 HDD: 50GB+<br>
 OS: Ubuntu 22.04 LTS<br>

-Created firewall and added rules to allow only self-access to both VMs.
+Created a firewall and added rules to allow only self-access to both VMs.

 ![Screenshot 2024-06-18 181736](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/79a80dbb-b88b-4770-8c21-fd681362fb72)